Reading time: 3 minutes

 Evaluate Your Non-Negotiables

-A helpful coaching exercise is to list all your job experiences and then note what drained your energy and what energized you.
+A helpful exercise is to list all your job experiences and then note what drained your energy and what energized you.
 After that, ask yourself why each experience affected you the way it did.
 Keep asking “why” until you reach the root cause.

 Experiment with Different Job Options